xalioh/alpha-signal-platform/README.md

 # Alpha Signal Research Platform

 An end-to-end machine learning pipeline built in Python to engineer, evaluate, and visualize alpha signals from equity market data.
-This project focuses on predicting short-term stock return directions based on technical indicators.
+This project focuses on predicting short-term stock return directions based on technical indicators and testing model-driven strategies.

 ---